In 2009, in the US, there were 14.9 million bicycles purchased vs. just over 13 million passenger vehicles.

 Dear Westerners suffering from Stockholm Syndrome: Stalin called people like you "useful idiots".

-> Let me guess: you still think that we all are going to die of skin cancer because of the whole in the ozone layer?
 What happened to that thing?
 Got old?
 I'll tell you what.
 New taxes were imposed world-wide and the problem disappeared over night.

 "One time my toaster caught fire, and I poured a bucket of water over it and put it out.
 Therefore I conclude that putting out fires is easy, and I don't see why people keep moaning about forest fires."